GTI Club: Rally Côte d'Azur: Gameplay

-GTI Club: Rally Côte d'Azur is a game that lets players drive eight cars including the VW Golf GTI, Renault Le Car, and Mini Cooper, and the course winds through a European city.
+GTI Club: Rally Côte d'Azur is a game that gives players a choice of eight cars including the VW Golf GTI, Renault 5, and Mini Cooper, and the course winds through a European city.
 It is a street racing game with non-linear maps, allowing players to take shortcuts through alternative routes such as tunnels and back alleys.

 Development and release

 The first GTI Club game was released for the arcades in 1996 by Konami, on their new Cobra arcade board.
-Three models were released: a deluxe single-player cabinet, a dual sitdown cabinet, and a single-player sitdown cabinet.
-In the U.S., the deluxe model was released only in very limited numbers.
+Three models were released: a deluxe single-player cabinet, a dual-player sitdown cabinet, and then a single-player sitdown cabinet.
+In the United States, the deluxe model cabinets were released in limited numbers.

 Reception

 The game was a hit in arcades.
 In Japan, Game Machine listed GTI Club: Rally Côte d'Azur on their February 1, 1997 issue as being the third most-successful dedicated arcade game of the month.

-Next Generation reviewed the arcade game, rating it four stars out of five, and stated that "in the end, GTI Club is a sufficiently immersive one-player game, but with a field in a Tag Race, it's a blast".
+Next Generation gave it four stars out of five and called it a "sufficiently immersive" one-player game.
 Hyper magazine also rated it 4 out of 5 stars.